e271828e/Flight.jl/docs/notes/design/framework_spec.md

 naming the offending component's state block and the boundary.
 It catches diverging models generally, not just post-terminal ones.

+*Placement is the whole value.* The sweep is the boundary's **first act** — immediately after integrate returns, before `project` and before the boundary sweep.
+Run there, `NonfiniteState` names the component whose own block diverged.
+Run later, the NaN has already propagated: it reaches an innocent downstream component through the ordinary signal path and surfaces as that component's lookup-table `DomainError` or an `InexactError` in its conversion — [§11.4](#114-failure-walkthroughs-the-error-locality-grounding)'s error-locality inversion, designed out of the build tier and quietly reintroduced at runtime.
+One `isfinite` pass over a flat buffer is cheap enough that placement, not cost, decides.

+*Scope: `ẋ` does not participate.* A nonfinite derivative contaminates its own state block's step result within that very step, so the `x` check at the next boundary is the same detection with identical component attribution — the `ẋ` sweep would report nothing new, one boundary earlier.
+And `ẋ` buffers are integrator scratch: written per stage, meaningful only inside a step, and not boundary-consistent in the sense the check is stated over.

 **Domain separation.** Device-side user code — loop bodies and mappings run on the device task ([§9.4](#94-inbound-per-device-staging-representation-and-the-drain), [§9.6](#96-devices-one-authoring-contract-no-taxonomy)) — fails in the device's own domain, and in two classes: a genuine bug takes the per-device crash path (liveness